 Why is Anxiety Maintained?

 There are very clear reasons why anxiety often does not go away on its own.
 For example, people experiencing anxiety problems may try to fight their worries by over-planning, being overly organized, avoiding worrying situations and seeking reassurance from those close to them that they are safe and well.
-This is because they can have a tendency to overestimate the likelihood of the worst case scenario happening.
+This is because they can tend to overestimate the likelihood of the worst-case scenario happening.
 To further add to worry, people may have a heightened sense of responsibility.
-Therefore they believe that if something bad were to happen it would have been largely their fault.
+Therefore they believe that if something bad were to happen, it would have been largely their fault.

 What Causes an Anxiety Problem?

-There is not one single cause of an anxiety disorder but rather, there are a range of factors that can make it more likely that an individual will develop significant difficulties requiring anxiety therapy, including:
+There is not one single cause of an anxiety disorder, but rather, there is a range of factors that can make it more likely that an individual will develop significant difficulties requiring anxiety therapy, including:

 To understand if our anxiety is an issue to look at with an anxiety therapist, it’s enough to ask ourselves how and to what extent our life has changed as a result of anxiety.
 If you have stopped going to social events, meeting family and friends, or if you have lost a relationship, a job, or have started avoiding certain situations or activities for fear of having an anxiety or panic attack, you should ask for professional help.

 As mentioned above, although it only makes sense to want to avoid unpleasant feelings (and the circumstances we anticipate would trigger them), consistent and continued avoidance actually increases our anxiety in the long term.
-This in turn will have the inevitable effect of preventing us from enjoying a fulfilling life.
-At Therapy Central our expert anxiety counsellors help individuals who experience mild to severe levels of anxiety.
-If you are feeling anxious, are struggling to manage it, it is affecting your life and you would like to find ways to better manage it then it can be helpful to seek counselling, therapy or CBT for anxiety.
+This, in turn, will have the inevitable effect of preventing us from enjoying a fulfilling life.
+At Therapy Central, our expert anxiety counsellors help individuals who experience mild to severe levels of anxiety.
+If you are experiencing anxiety and struggling to manage it, it affects your life, and you would like to find ways to manage it better, then it can help you seek counselling, therapy, or CBT for anxiety.

 Does Counselling, Therapy for Anxiety Work?

 Yes, there is a large amount of evidence that psychological and talking therapies are effective in treating anxiety .
-Well-documented enduring effects exists that therapy and counselling improve anxiety disorders and reduce its cognitive and emotional symptoms .
-CBT for anxiety is one of the approaches with the strongest proven evidence, and it is also the treatment most of the anxiety therapists at Therapy Central use to work with anxious clients.
+Well-documented enduring effects exist that therapy and counselling improve anxiety disorders and reduce their cognitive and emotional symptoms .
+CBT for anxiety is one of the approaches with the strongest proven evidence.
+It is also the treatment most of the Therapy Central anxiety therapists use to work with anxious clients.

 At Therapy Central we have helped many people who struggle with anxiety and enabled them to better manage it and reduce the impact it has upon their lives.
 Our anxiety therapists draw upon therapy approaches that are shown to be effective, such as CBT.
 Our therapists work integratively, meaning they have knowledge and experience of various therapy models and will draw upon the ones (whether that is CBT for anxiety or other therapy models) that they think will be helpful for you.

 Therapy for anxiety may involve helping you to explore the pros and cons of worrying to the extent that you do.
-You may be helped to challenge your thoughts and perhaps to try not to engage with them but instead to let them go.
-An important aspect of therapy is often around helping you to accept that you cannot have full certainty and control over your thoughts and worries and to let go of striving for this.
-The behaviours you engage in which are a result of your worries will be explored and some of them will be a target for change.
+You may be helped to challenge your thoughts and perhaps try not to engage with them but instead to let them go.
+An important aspect of therapy is often helping you accept that you cannot have full certainty and control over your thoughts and worries and to let go of striving for this.
+The behaviours you engage in, which result from your worries, will be explored, and some of them will be a target for change.

-You may learn that they are feeding into your anxiety and it may be helpful to make adjustments to them.
+You may learn that they are feeding into your anxiety, and it may help make adjustments to them.
 For example, it can be fruitful to test out our worries and face our fears.
-This may sound daunting, however, with the support of your anxiety counsellor or therapist, you can identify what adjustments would be helpful to make and to put these into play in a gradual way.
+This may sound daunting; however, with your anxiety counsellor or therapist’s support, you can identify what adjustments would be helpful to make and put these into play in a gradual way.
 Therapy will be tailored around your specific needs by a highly trained anxiety therapist.

 What are the Benefits of Counselling For Anxiety?

 Therapy for anxiety can help you to better manage it and take control back from anxiety.
 You will be helped to learn concrete skills and techniques to cope with anxiety.
-People find that the psychological and physical symptoms of anxiety reduce and the anxiety has less of an impact upon their lives.
+People find that the psychological and physical symptoms of anxiety decrease and anxiety reduces its impacts on their lives.
 Because anxiety issues are very treatable, you will find that your symptoms will be greatly reduced or eliminated after a few months of therapy.
-Therapy for anxiety can help you to take the steering wheel back and head in the direction you want to go towards in life without feeling held back by the anxiety monster.
+Therapy for anxiety can help you take the steering wheel back and head in the direction you want to go towards in life without feeling held back by the anxiety monster.